tedivm/stash-docs/Drivers.rst

 Memcached
 =========

 Memcached is a client/server application which allows machines to pool their memory together as one large memory cache.
-The Memcached driver is a feature complete driver for Memcached, complete with hierarchal caching.
+The Memcached driver is a feature complete driver for Memcached, complete with hierarchical caching.

 * *servers*
     An array of memcached servers, hosts and (optionally) weights for memcache.
 Each server is represented by an array- array(server, port, weight).
 If no servers are passed then the default of 127.0.0.1:11211 will be used.